401-advanced-javascript-bmj/lab-12-auth-server/REPORT.md

 ### Operating Instructions

-If someone were to download your repo (above), what steps do they need to take to run the application
+_If someone were to download your repo (above), what steps do they need to take to run the application_

+- .env (see readme for specific variables and definitions)
+- Start MongoDB
-- `npm start`
+- `npm install && npm start` on both the front-end and the back-end repos
-- Endpoint: `/foo/bar/`
-  - Returns a JSON object with abc in it.
-- Endpoint: `/bing/zing/`
-  - Returns a JSON object with xyz in it.